tomasferrarisenda/automate-all-the-things-transcendence/README.md

 <br/>

-## Create DockerHub service connection
+## Create Harbor service connection

-This service connection is required for our Azure DevOps pipelines to be able to push images to your DockerHub registry.
+This service connection is required for our Azure DevOps pipelines to be able to push images to your Harbor registry.

 1. While on the "Service connections" screen, click on "New service connection" on the top-right.
 2. Select "Docker Registry", click "Next".
-3. Under "Registry type" select "Docker Hub".
+3. Under "Registry type" select "Others".
+5. Under "Docker registry", write "https://harbor.<your-domain>".
-4. Input your Docker ID and Password.
+4. Input your "admin" for Docker ID and "automate-all-the-things" for Docker Password.
-5. Under "Service connection name", write "dockerhub".
+5. Under "Service connection name", write "harbor".
 6. Select the "Grant access permission to all pipelines" option.
 7. Click on "Verify and save".